SpeedProg/EveLauncher/README.md

 # This Launcher was DISCONTINUED, because the NEW Official Eve-Launcher has all the Features this one was implementing

+IT WORKS THROUGH (FOR NOW), because eve launcher is still bad.
+Didn't allow to accept EULA today.
+So I updated my own to get into eve.
+Might update this one to support new features now actually.

 # PveLauncher
 A simple python eve launcher, supporting Two Factor Authentication and Evepath per account